 Virtually all of the customs associated with the modern secular celebration of Halloween developed only in the past 500 years.
 In fact, the origins of Halloween is rooted in the Catholic faith.
 The problem is that this holiday has become so water-down by modern secularism that it is difficult for anyone to see Halloween’s Catholic roots.
 So, let’s zoom in to see the Catholic soil from which Halloween came about.

 The word “holiday” actually means holy-day.
 And Halloween means the “eve of all hallows” or “all hallows eve” indicating it’s the eve of honoring those that are hallowed (or the holy ones).
 Thus, “eve of the hallows” (hallow-een) is the evening before one of the holiest days of the Church’s liturgical year – All Saints Day.
 Evening vigils on the day before a feast or solemnity are customary in the Catholic Faith.
 Halloween falls on October 31 because it is the vigil before All Saints Day (Nov.
 1).
 All Saints is the Church’s annual celebration of the saints – those men and women whose souls are in a perfected state in heaven and who overcame death through the power of God.
-Although millions, or even billions of people may already be saints, All Saints’ Day observances tend to focus on the cannonized saints –those whose souls on earth became near perfection because they gave their entire life to God.
-This giving their life to God was so much so that many of the cannonized saints became martry’s.
+Although millions of people may already be saints, All Saints’ Day observances focus on the canonized saints –those whose souls on earth became near perfection because they gave their entire life to God.
+This giving their life to God was so much so that many of the canonized saints became martyrs.